sveinse/elns-release/README.md

 **Homepage:** https://github.com/sveinse/elns-release

-ELNS is a tool for processing multi-channel audio, supporting interactive adjustments of audio parameters.
+ELNS is a tool for processing multi-channel audio, supporting interactive adjustments of audio parameters during processing.
 It processes live audio to and from a file or sound card in real-time.

 The tool comes with a set of audio processing functions, each written to test or demonstrate specific features.
-The DSP engine support all samplerates, including high-res rates, and supports processing up to 32-bit resolution.
+The DSP engine support a wide range of samplerates, including high-res rates, and it supports processing audio up to 32-bit resolution.

 The tool provides a tkinter based used interface to set up the audio and file input/output and to adjust audio parameters interactively during processing.